mv-2112/canonical-openstack-docs/tutorial/on-board-your-users.rst

    openstack router set --external-gateway external-network myrouter

-The *external-network* network is OpenStack's external network that is attached to the host.
-It was created automatically by Sunbeam during Canonical OpenStack deployment.
+The *external-network* network is the external network that is attached to the host.
+It was created automatically by Sunbeam during the Canonical OpenStack deployment.

 .. _floatingips: